cwarden45/DTC_Scripts/23andMe/1000_Genomes/README.md

 **2)** I am predicted to have 2.5% African (Sub-Saharan African, according to 23andMe).  *While this might be correct, I wonder if there might be some Northern African / Southern European that might be mixed in there.*  For example, I expect to see some Spanish and Italian ancestry that isn't showing up.

-While this was a main goal of trying to check the more specific 1000 Genomes frequencies, I don't think those results are absolutely conclusive (I don't really see extremely clear evidence for SNPs that are only high frequency in current African individuals within the 23andMe 90% confidence African ancestry segments; however, all SNPs within the segments are not informative, for example).
+While this was a main goal of trying to check the more specific 1000 Genomes frequencies, I don't think those results are absolutely conclusive (I don't really see extremely clear evidence for SNPs within the 23andMe 90% confidence African ancestry segments are only high frequency in the current African AFR population; however, all SNPs within the segments are not informative, for example).

 However, the *Genes For Good* results did indicate "West Asian and North African Ancestry was often assigned to some portions of individuals who appear to actually have European ancestry and vice-versa", and the part of African also varies with my [DNA.land](https://dna.land/) predictions (being North African instead of Sub-Saharan African, so I can see some evidence that the part of Africa may indeed not be precise).
 On the other hand, the [GENOtation](http://genotation.stanford.edu/) Hapmap2 chromosome painting seems more limited (just European and African), but chr9 and chr14 are painted with African ancestry.